cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 ### Client Identities

+Identity verification can be based on either client-sent tokens, mTLS client certificates, or a combination of both.
+Typically, the identity of the workload or service is represented by an Identity Token, also known as an Access Token, included with every request.
+This token can be inspected by a chain of Policy Enforcement Points to control access.
+Certificates, on the other hand, are designed to encrypt the connection between two points and guarantee the identity of one (TLS) or both (mTLS) access points.

-Identity verification can be based on either client-sent tokens or mTLS client certificates.
-Note that identity verification is only the first step in verifying the client’s identity.
-Verified identities under Zero Trust also need to be monitored by an _Active Observer_ to determine that the credentials are not being misused for malicious activity.
+It's important to note that identity verification is only the first step in confirming the client’s identity.
+Verified identities under Zero Trust also need to be monitored by an _Active Observer_ to ensure that credentials are not being misused for malicious activity.

 #### Token-Based Identity

 When using Tokens such as [JSON Web Tokens (JWT)](https://jwt.io) to establish identity, the client obtains a token from a trusted third party.
 The token is then sent as part of the service request, enabling the service to verify the client’s identity using the trusted third party.
-Tokens are often used for authentication enabling a service to verify a client’s identity, even when the service request was sent via intermediate proxies.
+Tokens, preferably short-lived, are often used for authentication, allowing a service to verify a client’s identity even when the service request is sent via intermediate proxies.
+As the request with the Identity Token travels across the endpoints, the identity attributes can be easily read by Policy Enforcement Points, or a chain of them, allowing them to accept or deny access to various resources along the way while preserving the integrity of the token (it cannot be modified).

+In adherence to current best practices for utilizing JWT Tokens, it is recommended to perform the following checks:

+* **Signature**: Verify if the token has not been tampered with.
+* **exp** and **nbf** Claims: Validate the expiration time of the token.
+* **iss** Claim: Confirm the issuer's identity.
+* **aud** Claim: Check if the audience includes the workload itself.
+* **Scope Claim** (if exists): For example, ensure that the resource owner authorizes access to the resource."

 Related CNCF token based projects include [Dex](https://dexidp.io/) - an OpenID Connect (OIDC) identity and OAuth 2.0 provider, [Keycloak](https://www.keycloak.org/) - Identity and Access Management, and [SPIFFE and SPIRE](https://spiffe.io/) - A Universal identity control plane for distributed systems, suitable for managing identities in a multi-cloud environment.